SreeniEadara/ElectriPi/README.md

 # ElectriPi
 A power supply shield for the Raspberry Pi.
+Capable of up to 50W (5V, 10A).

 ## Features
 - Indicator LEDs for power in and power out